 Many business disputes hinge upon effective e-discovery—the identification and preservation of evidence culled from vast libraries of electronically stored information (ESI).
 At Strassburger McKenna Gutnick & Gefsky, our attorneys help businesses involved in lawsuits identify which data—emails, documents, presentations, databases, voicemail, audio and video files, social media, and web sites—must to be retained and protected from deliberate and inadvertent alteration or deletion.
-Our team includes a certified e-discovery specialist from the Association of Certified E-Discovery Specialists (ACEDS), Gretchen E. Moore, Amanda M. Cook, and Lynne Hewitt.
+Our team includes three certified e-discovery specialist from the Association of Certified E-Discovery Specialists (ACEDS), Gretchen E. Moore, Amanda M. Cook, and Lynne Hewitt.
 The firm also partners with KLDiscovery to provide eDiscovery services and technical expertise for our client’s eDiscovery matters.
 KLDiscovery is a global leader in delivering best-in-class eDiscovery, information governance and data recovery solutions to support the litigation, regulatory compliance, internal investigation and data recovery and management needs.

 Hard evidence such as paper receipts, reports, and folders can be difficult to collect and assess, but electronic evidence can be even more problematic.
 The scope and volume of electronic data represent just two challenges—unlike paper evidence, electronic documents generally are more fluid, containing metadata such as time-date stamps, author and recipient information, and file properties.
 Preserving their original content and metadata is essential not just for determining matters of fact, but to successfully refute allegations of spoliation or tampering.